What is SAP Solution Manager (SolMan)?

 SAP Solution Manager: Challenges

+Due to its wide range of features, SolMan is very complex and not easy to administer.
+Operating it requires significant staff resources and specialized expertise, which are difficult to come by these days.
 Due to the proprietary architecture and the lack of standardized interfaces, complete integration is difficult and involves additional effort.

 The most common pain points are:

-SAP Solution Manager End-of-Life in 2027
+What does the end of support for SAP Solution Manager in 2027 mean?

 For many SAP customers, this is a strategic turning point: SAP is clearly shifting its focus to the cloud, or more precisely to SAP Cloud ALM as the successor solution.
 While SolMan focused on individual adaptability, Cloud ALM pursues a standardized cloud approach.
 Whether this change makes sense for your company depends heavily on your system landscape.